bronna/iepdata/codebase.md

         }
     }

-    // Watch for changes to selectedDistrict and highlight it
+    // Watch for changes to selectedDistrict and highlight it - Fixed
     $: {
-        if (initialized && $selectedDistricts && nodes.length) {
+        if (initialized && selectedDistrictGEOID && nodes.length) {
             // Update nodes to highlight the selected district nodes = nodes.map(node => ({
                 ...node,
-                isSelected: node.properties.GEOID === $selectedDistricts
+                isSelected: node.properties.GEOID === selectedDistrictGEOID
             }));
         }
     }